First recipients of Northern Ireland Traineeships recognised at Stormont event | FE News

 Applications will open across all six FE Colleges for September 2024 entry in January and February.
 Further details of what’s on offer at each College are available online by searching for ‘Traineeships’ on the NI Direct website.

-While undertaking their NI Traineeship, students explore real-world challenges developed by local employers and complete a period of structured work-related learning with an employer.
-Students also have the opportunity to achieve additional qualifications deemed necessary for work within their chosen sector, as well as skills valued by employers including problem-solving, teamwork, and time management.

-“Traineeships have been in place for more than two years and the fact that so many people are choosing this option across Northern Ireland demonstrates how effective they are as way to learn and progress in a career pathway.
-In 2021 the Department committed £180million to creating almost 20,000 Traineeship places over seven years and it is fantastic to now see participants gaining their qualifications and advancing in their careers by securing employment or moving onto further learning.

 To embark upon an NI Traineeship, applicants must hold a minimum of a Level One qualification, defined as four GCSEs at grades D to G, including Maths and English grades D to E, or equivalent.
-Students can contact their local FE College for further information or visit here and search for NI Traineeships or visit here.Recommend0 recommendationsPublished in Education, Skills and apprenticeships
+Students can contact their local FE College for further information or visit www.nidirect.com and search for NI Traineeships.Recommend0 recommendationsPublished in Education, Skills and apprenticeships

 Responses